Saucony Endorphin Speed 4 Running Shoe Review

 Cons

-The Saucony Endorphin Speed 4's cushioning is underwhelming.
+The Saucony Endorphin Speed 4's cushioning is alright.
 The midsole isn't ideal for those who desire maximum comfort or frequently tackle extended distances.
-While it doesn't compromise the shoe's overall usability for speed-focused sessions, runners expecting a plush or soft ride may find it a bit insufficient for longer, high-impact runs.
+While it doesn't compromise the shoe's overall usability for speed-focused sessions, runners expecting a plush or soft ride will find it insufficient for longer, high-impact runs.

 Pros